soginga/DebugWorkshopPrac2/README.md

 ## How to solve
 A before B

 C before D

-sam for 1, 2 and 3
+Same goes for 1, 2 and 3

-but what rhymes with G
+But what rhymes with G